docker/docs/ee/ucp/interlock/deploy/offline-install.md

 ---

 To install Interlock on a Docker cluster without internet access, the Docker images must be loaded.
-This topic describes how to export the images from a local Docker engine and then loading them to the Docker Swarm cluster.
+This topic describes how to export the images from a local Docker engine and then load them to the Docker Swarm cluster.

 First, using an existing Docker engine, save the images: